eshaanrawat1/Sudoku/README.md

 # Sudoku

-Optimized sudoku solver and playable sudoku game
+Sudoku solver that uses recursion to solve a given board.
+Frontend is built in pure JS and allows users to play the game keeping track of their scores.